 This list is a mix of simple and effective prevention steps that you can take on your own and highly effective professional procedures that are proven methods for successful rodent control.

+The first step to rodent proof your house is to seal all outside entry points.
 Carefully evaluate the exterior of your home.
 Rodents enter attics through small, weather-worn holes or openings such as vents and chimney pipes.
-Bear in mind that rats can enter through a hole that is only ½ inch in diameter, and mice can squeeze through a hole ¼ inch wide!
+Remember that rats can enter through a hole that is only ½ inch in diameter, and mice can squeeze through a hole ¼ inch wide!